CourantEnCourant/git-katas/amend/README.md

 ## The task

 1. What does `git status` tell us?
+- `bar.txt` to be staged
 2. What does `git log -p` tell us?
+- It's like `git log` + `git diff`, btw since we only have one commit it's same as `git show`
 3. Stage the addition of bar.txt
+- Done
 4. Run `git commit --amend`
+- Done
 5. What happened?
 What does `git log -p` tell us?
+- Two files added.
+Commit message to be edited.
+- We add the staged file to last commit.
+We modified the commit msg.
 6. What happens if you run `git commit --amend` again?
+- We can modify the commit msg.

 ## Useful commands